heiku-jiqu/github-blog/src/routes/blog/blogposts/post15.md

 Block cyphers, as the name suggests, operate by encrypting the plaintext in fixed-length blocks, and the leftover bits will be padded to the size of the blocks.

-Common examples include: AES, DES.
+Common examples include:

+- AES (Advanced Encryption Standard)
+- DES (Data Encryption Standard)

 ##### Mode of Operation